Priya Satia

 Priya Satia is an American historian of the British Empire, with a particular focus in the Middle East and South Asia.
 Satia is the Raymond A. Spruance Professor of International History at Stanford University.
-She was educated at Stanford (attaining both a B.A. in international relations and a B.S. in chemistry) and the London School of Economics (receiving a master's degree in Development Economics) and received her PhD from the University of California, Berkeley in 2004.
-Satia grew up in Los Gatos, California.

 In addition to her academic publications, Satia has written for Time Magazine, The Nation, Slate, The New Republic and Foreign Policy Magazine.
 She has also contributed opinion pieces for CNN online as well as for the Washington Post and Al Jazeera.

 She is on the international advisory board of Modern British History, an academic journal.

+Early life

+She was educated at Stanford (attaining both a B.A. in international relations and a B.S. in chemistry) and the London School of Economics (receiving a master's degree in Development Economics) and received her PhD from the University of California, Berkeley in 2004.
+Satia grew up in Los Gatos, California.

 Themes

 Satia's research focuses on how the material and intellectual foundations of the modern world were shaped by the era of British imperialism.
 She investigates the development of government bodies, military advancements, ideas about progress, and the resulting anti-colonial movements to understand how British imperialism continues to influence the present day and how the moral challenges it raised were addressed historically.
 More recently, Satia has also explored whether concepts of selfhood and individual agency, inherited from 'Western' ideals of classical liberalism and the Age of Enlightenment, are helpful or hurtful in understanding the impact of colonization on former colonized societies.